tsschepens/Glycemia/README.md

 ## Final recommandation
 You want to be careful when modifying your waybar (either if it concerns the script or not).
 I would advise commenting the line that call the scripts in your waybar when modifying it, it avoid some (again) rate limit problems

+Also, this tutorial could be applied to many more use, I plan on expanding the repo with some server implementation, up to remaking the entire LibreLink app...
+Maybe one day...